5 'Correlation Is Not Causation' Traps that Even Pros Fall Into (sometimes)

 Correlation and Causation Resources

-This blog post is an accompaniment to Correlation and Causation - The Trouble With Story Telling, and is here to help you take the next steps.
+This blog post is an accompaniment to Correlation Is Not Causation, and is here to help you take the next steps.

 Below you'll find the best resources on learning about correlation and causation that we've found on the web, and we update it frequently with new books, video courses, software and whatever else we can find (and create ourselves), so feel free to bookmark us, share us on the web and call in regularly to top up your ninja correlation skills.